12 Mar After updating Gig Performer, some of my plugins were not found

 - Plugin validations – all plugin validations will be lost.

 As well as this, your anti-virus and firewall configuration, which you probably had to configure to allow plugin validation to work (many plugins want to “call home” as part of validation) may have to be done over again.

 Basically, you’ll have to start all over again with all global configuration.

-While these automatic installers/uninstallers seem like a good idea, they can really play havoc with applications and should never be used unless you are removing an application for ever.
+While these third-party automatic uninstallers may seem like a good idea, they can really play havoc with applications and should never be used unless you are removing an application forever.

 Please understand, there’s nothing we can do to help with this – if you uninstall all our support files, the information is just gone.